What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 Instead, your grass seeds rely on fertilizer to germinate properly.

-In the five-step process, it’s not uncommon to see a person fertilizing as one of the first three steps instead of one of the final two, which can lead to losing much of the nutrition fertilizer offers.
+In the five-step process, it’s not uncommon to see a person fertilizing in the first three steps rather than the final two, which can result in losing much of the nutrients the fertilizer provides.

 Check The Thatch Before Seeding